Picking colors

 Free tier limits

 Free ColorCopy lets you copy 50 colors per month, resetting on the first of each month.
-The menu shows your usage count above Pick Color.
+The menu shows your usage count above the Quick Pick item.
 When you hit the cap, ColorCopy opens the upgrade window and waits for you.
 Pro removes the cap.
 Nothing else changes.

 Related